karllhughes/Continuous_Deployment_with_TravisCI/Continuous_Deployment_with_TravisCI.md

 ### Creating a new app

 The next step is to create a new app.
 We are going to use a sample app from Github.
-1. Fork [hellofly](https://github.com/fly-examples/hellofly) to your own repository if you use Github.
+1. Fork [flygreeting](https://github.com/fly-examples/flygreeting) to your own repository if you use Github.

 2. If you are using Git, you can clone the repository to your local machine by using the following command:
     ```
-    ~ $ git clone git@github.com:fly-examples/hellofly.git
+    ~ $ git clone git@github.com:fly-examples/flygreeting.git

-    ~ $ cd hellofly
+    ~ $ cd flygreeting
     ```

     If you use Bitbucket, you can `git push` the cloned repository to your Bitbucket account.

-3. After downloading the project, take a look at the `.gitignore` file in the `hellofly` application, and remove the line with `fly.toml` from the file.
-We need this file removed because it needs to be pushed to Github.
-It's an important file for deployment to Fly.

 #### Sign up
-If you are signing up to use fly for the first time use the following command
+If you are signing up to use Fly for the first time use the following command:
 ```
 ~ $ flyctl auth signup
 ```

 #### Sign in
-If you are signing in on the other hand, simply run
+If you are signing in on the other hand, simply run:
 ```
 ~ $ flyctl auth login
 ```

 ### Testing your app locally
 Before deployment, it is best practice to make sure that your application works fine locally.
-For our `hellofly` app, to test it locally, all we need to do is to build the application image, and then run it as a container.
-Ensure you have Docker desktop installed, and that you are in the `hellofly` app directory to proceed.
+For our `flygreeting` app, to test it locally, all we need to do is build the application image, and then run it as a container.
+Ensure you have Docker desktop installed, and that you are in the `flygreeting` app directory to proceed.

 1. #### Build the Application Image
+    Make sure Docker is running, then run:
     ```
-    ~ $ docker build -t hellofly .
+    ~ $ docker build -t flygreeting .
     ```

 2. #### Run it as a Docker container
     ```
-    ~ $ docker run -p 8000:8080 hellofly
+    ~ $ docker run -p 8000:8080 -d flygreeting
     ```

 3. #### Check that the app works
-    Visit your application in the browser at http://localhost:8000.
-You should see your hellofly application up and running.
+    Visit your application in the browser at http://localhost:8000/v1/countries.
+You should see your flygreeting application up and running.
 Once you are satisfied that the application works correctly, you can stop the container by running `Ctrl C` or `Command C` as the case may be.

 ### Creating the Fly Configuration file